jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

 | modified_flink_files.txt | json | contains a filelist with element like: <code>{"table_name": "p1_dim_c2",</br>"file_modified_url": "...pipelines/dimensions/p1/dim_c2/sql-scripts/ddl.dim_c2.sql",</br>"same_sql_content": false,"running": false }</code> |
 | modified_flink_files_short.txt | txt | list of table name only |

-In this then possible to assess the execution plan with:
+With this, it will be possible to assess the execution plan with:

 ```sql
 shift_left pipeline build-execution-plan --table-list-file-name  ~/.shift_left/modified_flink_files_short.txt
 ```

-To support blue-green deployment at the statement level, the table names need to be changed.

 The DDL Flink statements need to have a new table name with the next version postfix (e.g. int_3_v2).